-- Your Panhard Rod length may not be correct. - The control arm bushings may be deformed.
-Make sure they are all in good shape. - If you have aftermarket or adjustable-length control arms, check their length.
-We've tested control arms from other companies that were not made to the correct length, or even the same length side to side - this will skew the axle under the car. - Inspect your torque boxes and upper arm mounts for cracks.
+- Your Panhard Rod length may not be correct, and therefore the axle is not centered under the car. - The control arm bushings may be deformed.
+Make sure they are all in good shape. - If you have aftermarket control arms, check their length.
+We've tested control arms from other companies that were not made to the correct length, or even the same length side to side - this will skew the axle under the car. - If you have an adjustable-length control arm, make sure the length is set evenly side to side. - Inspect your torque boxes and upper arm mounts for cracks.
 If there are cracks, the car has been badly stressed, and that may be the source of the problem. - Check your lower control arm pivot bolt mounting holes.
 We have seen them incorrectly placed by Ford, both on the axle and on the chassis.

-DO NOT attempt to force the TA Crossmember to the center of the car.
-This will pre-load the TA, possibly binding the control arm bushings, and will lead to inconsistent handling of your car.
+DO NOT attempt to force the TA Crossmember to the center of the car, as this will pre-load the TA, possibly binding the control arm bushings, and will lead to inconsistent handling of your car.

-- 36. After you are satisfied the axle is square and centered under the car, paint the TA Crossmember Mounting Tabs and torque the (4) 3/8" bolts holding the TA Crossmember to the subframe connectors to 33 lb-ft. - Tighten all exhaust bolts and transmission crossmember bolts. - NOTE: If you have a Bassani exhaust system and have clearance problems, see page 12 for trouble-shooting options. - 38.
-Install the Grease Fitting into the bottom of the Receiver Tube.
-The Grease Fitting should not be installed before this step because the airtight fit of the Urethane Bushings can make adjustment of the TA Crossmember very difficult.
+- 28. After you are satisfied the axle is square and centered under the car, paint the TA Crossmember Mounting Tabs and torque the (4) 3/8" bolts holding the TA Crossmember to the subframe connectors to 33 lb-ft. - 29.
+Use a Sawzall or hacksaw to cut both exhaust flanges off.
+Be sure to cut square.